 \begin{proof} Differentiating \eqref{E:pKdV} with respect to $x$ implies that $\delta^2E(u)u_x=0$.
 Moreover Proposition~\ref{P:existence} implies that $u$ may be chosen to satisfy $u_x(x)<0$ for $0<x<T/2$.
-The lowest eigenvalue of $\delta^2E(u)$ acting on $L^2_{per, odd}([0,T])$, on the other hand, must be simple and the corresponding eigenfunction is strictly positive (or negative) over the half interval $[0,T/2]$; a proof based upon the Perron-Frobenious argument is rudimentary and hence we omit the detail.
+The lowest eigenvalue of $\delta^2E(u)$ acting on the sector of odd functions in $L^2_{per}([0,T])$, denoted $L^2_{per, odd}([0,T])$, on the other hand, must be simple and the corresponding eigenfunction is strictly positive (or negative) over the half interval $[0,T/2]$; a proof based upon the Perron-Frobenious argument is rudimentary and hence we omit the detail.
 Therefore zero is the lowest eigenvalue of $\delta^2E(u)$ restricted to $L^2_{per, odd}([0,T])$ and $u_x$ is a corresponding eigenfunction.